msaari/relevanssi/readme.txt

 * John Calahan for extensive 4.0 beta testing.

 == Changelog ==
+= 4.14.0 =
+* Minor fix: In some languages, iOS uses „“ for quotes.
+Relevanssi now understands those for the phrase operator.

 = 4.13.3.1 =
 * Minor fix: The Bricks compatibility was broken.
 This version fixes it.